 “He was then driven with Robert Herd, The Strata Title Solicitor, to Breakas Resort at Pango Beach, where he was introduced to George Winslett, a male version, of the famous bloody Mary of Tahiti.
 Mr. Winslett, the developer and owner of Breakas Beachfront Resort.
 He described the beachfront buildings as ‘upmarket tribal bungalows’, stretched along 1.5 km of beach front.

-This beachfront Development has now grown to 49 one-bedroom Bungalows and 17 three-bedroom beach front Bungalows, which show high occupancy and are rented between $270 a night for the one-bedroom fares (local name for the Bungalow), to as high as $1,350 a night for the three-bedroom Bungalows.
+This beachfront Development has now grown to 49 one-bedroom beachfront Vanuatu bungalows and 17 three-bedroom beach front Bungalows, which show high occupancy and are rented between $270 a night for the one-bedroom fares (local name for the Bungalow), to as high as $1,350 a night for the three-bedroom Bungalows.
 Upon arrival at Breakas he was immediately ushered past the ‘horizon pool’ and beach front restaurant, down to a one-bedroom beach front fare…. “we settled in and headed to the Bar for a welcome cocktail”.

 The rest is history – Please request our Investors Guide to Vanuatu and hear the rest of Mr. Butler’s story and how you can participate in this paradise.